dikortis/LetsTalkETC/Episodes/Episode_2.md

 should I good

 **Carlo Vicari:**
- Yeah yeah I guess some I
+ Yes I guess some I
 know we were talking earlier you were telling me and Christian about you know some of the stuff going on in the dev